Davidosky007/Advanced-Building-Blocks--Enumerables/README.md

 - In your terminal run `ruby main.rb`
 - You are successful to get a local copy up and running.

+## Run tests

+- Clone the repo to your local folder
+- cd to the cloned folder
+- insatll Rspec by typing in the command line gem install rspec
+- run rspec
+- 30 examples , 0 failures will be outputed

 ## Authors

 👤 **David Bassey**